The Gilded Age (TV series): Filming

 Following the move to HBO, the series was expected to begin filming in March 2020, before the COVID-19 pandemic delayed production.

 Filming of the series began in Newport, Rhode Island in February 2021, at the mansions Chateau-sur-Mer, The Elms, and The Breakers.
 A casting call for Rhode Islanders to work as extras on the series was made in December 2020 prior to the production setting up in the city.

 In April 2021, filming continued at the Lyndhurst mansion in Tarrytown, New York and the Hudson River Museum in Yonkers, New York.
-In May 2021, filming continued in Troy, New York in its Central Troy Historic District, where multiple city blocks were transformed to resemble a Victorian era street.
+In May 2021, filming continued in Troy, New York in its Central Troy Historic District, where multiple city blocks were transformed to resemble a Victorian-era street.

 During filming, a horse died on set and People for the Ethical Treatment of Animals asked for an investigation.
 HBO subsequently issued a statement confirming the death in late June, saying, "a horse collapsed and died, likely of natural causes, according to a veterinarian's preliminary findings."

 Filming for season two began in August 2022 at various locations around White Plains, New York, including Manhattanville College's Reid Hall, which was used for various locations, including offices, a home parlor and an art gallery/museum.
 Reid Hall was designed by Stanford White and built in 1892 for the family of newspaper publisher and diplomat, Whitelaw Reid.

-Other New York locations included Albany, Cohoes, Troy and on Long Island, and the series also filmed in Philadelphia.
+Other New York locations included Albany, New York; Cohoes, New York; Troy, New York; Long Island; and Philadelphia.
 Scenes set at Susan Blane's home were filmed at Kingscote in Newport.
-The street backlot is near to Old Bethpage, New York in Long Island.
+The street backlot is near to Old Bethpage, New York on Long Island.

 The third season started filming in July 2024.

+Season 4 wrapped up shooting in early August, 2026.